Which governing law is customarily used on acquisitions?

 Acquisitions in Guernsey are most commonly governed by either the laws of the Island of Guernsey or the laws of England and Wales.

 The general position under Hungarian law is that the parties are free to choose the governing law in their own discretion.
 However, no foreign law may be stipulated if the transaction does not have a significant foreign element.
-That is, two Hungarian parties contracting for a Hungarian asset laying in Hungary cannot agree to submit the transaction to foreign law.
+That is, two Hungarian parties contracting for a Hungarian property laying in Hungary cannot agree to submit the transaction to foreign law.
 Also, the rules of Hungarian international private law must be observed upon choosing the governing law.
-In addition, the mandatory provisions of Hungarian law relating to the share to be acquired shall be applied irrespective of the personal law of the parties or the governing law stipulated by them.
+In addition, the mandatory provisions of Hungarian law relating to the share of a Hungarian company to be acquired shall be applied irrespective of the personal law of the parties or the governing law stipulated by them.
 Such mandatory rules include the procedure and formalities for transferring title to the shares, the effect of the transfer, registration and disclosure requirements etc.

 In case of the acquisition of a public company by way of a public takeover bid, the supervising authority of the public takeover bid is the authority of the country where the target company’s shares were first listed.
 If the shares were listed in more countries at the same time, the target may choose the supervising authority.
 In principle, the governing law of the public takeover bid will be the law of the country of the authority supervising the public takeover bid.
 However, if the public takeover bid is supervised by the Hungarian authority, but the target company’s registered seat is outside Hungary, certain essential aspects of the public takeover will still be governed by the law of the country of the registered seat instead of Hungarian law.